How to Get a Free Phone from the US Government

 Icon Time To Read3 min read

-Sadly, Lifeline Assistance no longer provides free cell phones alongside their discounted services.
-But you may find that some of the wireless providers offering free plans through the Lifeline program still offer a free cell phone or free SIM kit.
+While Lifeline Assistance no longer provides free cell phones alongside their discounted services.
+But you may find that some of the wireless providers with free plans through the Lifeline program still offer a free cell phone or free SIM kit.

 What kind of phones can I get?

 You usually won't know what kind of phone you can get until you go through the approval process, though most of the Lifeline Assistance-eligible carriers do a decent job offering a variety of phones.
-Sadly, you likely won't find the iPhone 14, iPhone SE, or a new Android phone with these carriers, but there are still plenty of smartphones out there that you can get for super cheap or even free.
+Sadly, you likely won't find the iPhone 16, iPhone SE 3, or a new Android phone with these carriers, but there are still plenty of smartphones out there that you can get for super cheap or even free.
 Yup, that’s right: a potential free smartphone.

 To give you an idea of what to expect, Assurance Wireless has its cell phone lineup public.
-You can find smartphones like the Alcatel Dawn and the Kyocera Hydro REACH.
+You can find smartphones like the Artia P600, Hot Pepper Panca, and Foxx A55.

 Free cell phone plans from the US government